Doctor and Nurse Consultant care

 The duty clinician will arrange a face to face appointment if your problem cannot be safely dealt with in a ‘remote’ consultation.

 Surgery appointments with our GPs and nurse consultant are 15 minutes long.
 Unlike a few other GP practices, we don’t insist on ‘one appointment, one problem’.
 We do request that you are mindful of your appointment length out of consideration to other patients.
-(We also need to minimise waits and maximise social distancing in our small waiting area.)
-The statement ‘I’ve waited weeks to see you so …’ applies as much to them as it does to you.
 Please organise what you want to discuss.
 Begin with the most important problem.
 If we can’t cover everything in a single visit, then less urgent matters can safely be left to a second appointment to give them the airing they deserve.